lexahl/text-regurgitation/README.md

 > A text, such as a passage from a novel, is, among other things, a set of characters.
 It consists of so many e's, so many f's, and so on.
 It's also a set of character pairs (so many ex's, so many ch's, etc.) and of triplets (die's, wkw's, etc.), and so on.
 For any same-size group of characters — call the size *n* — it's possible to make a frequency table for a particular text.
 From that table, another text can be constructed that shares statistical properties but only those properties with the first one.
 That's what Travesty does.
 It produces an output text that duplicates the frequencies of *n*-character groups in the input text.
 (Description source: Virtual Muse: Experiments in Computer Poetry by CO Hartman, 1996)

+As stated above, the introduction is generated using text from the syllabus (book_of_units.txt) itself, which describes the goals and topics discussed in the course, and in the Travesty part of the algorithm, the word "course" is swapped with "thesis."

-* A Python adaptation of Travesty is used to generate the "Introduction" in the thesis.
+* A Python adaptation of Travesty, by Rodney Shupe, is used to generate the "Introduction" in the thesis.
 * Reference: <a href="https://github.com/rodneyshupe/travestypy" target="_blank">Travesty in Python by Rodney Shupe</a>, license below.

 - - -